vanderlee/colorpicker/README.md

 Most values are floating point numbers in range [0,1] for accuracy.
 The a and b values in the lab color space have range [-1,1].

-###	select
+###	select(formatted, colorPicker)
 Triggered on each change, confirmation (click on OK button) and cancellation (click on Cancel, outside window or window close button) respectively.

-The event recieves a jQuery event object and a data object containing the elements 'formatted' (with the color formatted according to formatColor).
+The event recieves a jQuery event object, a data object containing the elements 'formatted' (with the color formatted according to formatColor) and the Colorpicker element that triggered the event.

 Note that select may be triggered in rapid succession when dragging the mouse accross the map or bar and may be triggered without a change